markpakkawat/dogsight-ai/BUILD.md

 - Try running with administrator/sudo privileges

 ### Model file not found
-- Ensure `yolo11n.pt` is in `app/detection/` directory
+- Ensure `yolo11n.pt` is in `app/detection/` directory (same location as detect.exe or detect)
-- If using compiled executable, copy model file to `app/detection/dist/`
+- The model file must be in the same directory as the compiled executable

 ## Notes